-This is more likely to happen with inadequate guarding.
-Make sure the safety guard is in place, and wear suitable gloves to keep a good grip during use.
-Always remain alert and keep concentration during use of the angle grinder.
+This type of injury is more likely to happen with inadequate guarding, so check the safety guard is in place before use.
+Wear suitable gloves to keep a good grip, and always remain alert and keep concentration during the use of the angle grinder.

 The risk of breakage is inherent in every abrasive wheel.
 This risk must be kept low by checking discs, correctly mounting, and safely using angle grinders.

 You can stop or reduce the risk of a burst disc by knowing the limitations of the disc you are using.
-You should only use a disc in good condition, within its expiry date, and within its speed limitations.
-The maximum speed and expiry date will be marked on the wheel, never exceed these.
+Only use a disc that's in good condition, within its expiry date, and within its speed limitations.
+The maximum speed and expiry date get marked on each wheel, never exceed these values.

-Projectiles can be caused by the wheel bursting (covered in point 2 above) but also by the material being cut or ground.
+Projectiles are flying particles and materials.
+They can happen if the wheel bursts (covered in point 2 above), but also by the material being cut or ground.

-Kickback can cause serious and even fatal accidents.
-This happens when the angle grinder grabs of jams on the material when cutting, and is more likely to happen if you are using the wrong wheel, or cutting at the wrong speed.
+Kickback is more likely if you are using the wrong wheel or running at the wrong speed.

-You can stop this happening by making sure you are using the right wheel for the material, and have set the right speed.
 Dull and badly set wheels also increase the risk of accidents from kickback.
-Make sure you are trained in mounting wheels and change your wheels when they become worn.
+Make sure you get trained in mounting wheels so that you can change your wheels when they become worn.

-Wearing the right clothing is important to protect you, but wearing the wrong clothing can also cause an angle grinder accident.
+Wearing the right clothes and protective equipment helps to protect you.
+But wearing the wrong clothing can also cause an angle grinder accident.
 As with any rotating disc, there is a risk of entanglement.

-Loose clothing such as ties or baggy long sleeves are easily drawn in between the wheel and the workpiece and should not be worn.
-Long hair should be tied back.
+Do not wear loose clothing or jewellery, and tie back long hair.
 Rags and waste should also be removed from the work area, away from the wheel, as they may also become entangled.

 When using an angle grinder, you are likely to produce a large number of sparks.
-You may not be able to stop this, but you do need to make sure you are in a safe environment for the use of an angle grinder.
+You might not be able to stop this, so you should make sure you are in a safe environment to use an angle grinder.

-Many angle grinders are electric, and you should consider accidents caused by portable electrical equipment.
+Many angle grinders are electric, so you should consider accidents caused by portable electrical equipment too.
 Visually check the tool before use, have periodic portable appliance testing, and route cables away from the wheel to avoid contact.

-While we have focused on the main types of angle grinder accidents to avoid, it is worth bearing in mind that there are a few other risks that need to be controlled.
-These risks may not cause accidents, but long-term use can damage your health.
+In this post, we focused on angle grinder safety issues and different types of angle grinder accidents.
+But it is also worth bearing in mind that there are a few other risks to control.
+These risks might not cause accidents, but with long-term use, they can damage your health.

 You should also be aware of dust exposure, especially from silica, wood and other harmful dust.
 Damp down at the source, and wear a dust mask to protect your lungs.

 Need a risk assessment?
-Cover the hazards and risks with the angle grinder risk assessment template, ready to use and easy to edit.
+Cover the hazards and control the risks with the angle grinder risk assessment template, ready to use and easy to edit.